hossein5inq/workwell/docs/getting-started.md

 ### Step 5:

-You are now allowed to use any bridging methods of the SDK (and in a securey way).
-Let's use the `getUserInfo` (cf. [getUserInfo](js-sdk.md#getuserinfo)) method for instance.
+You are now allowed to use any bridging methods of the SDK (and in a secure way).
+Let's use the `getUserAccessToken` (cf. [getUserAccessToken](js-sdk.md#getuseraccesstoken)) method for instance.

-This methods returns an `access_token` that allows you to fetch the user's information from the Workwell API and then you will have the possibility to <b>automatically log the user</b> to his personal account (for your service) or to <b>create a new one</b>, if non-existent:
+This methods returns a `user_access_token` that allows you to fetch the user's information from the Workwell API and then you will have the possibility to <b>automatically log the user</b> to his personal account (for your service) or to <b>create a new one</b>, if non-existent:

 ```javascript
 // index.js